wbtag/Greger-DP/README.md

 # Greger-MT
-Supplementary information and files (appendices) for the diploma thesis "The Polish model of the populist party: a new perspective on the populist radical right".
+Supplementary information and files (appendices) for the diploma thesis "The Polish model of the populist party: a new perspective on the populist radical right" by Vojtěch Greger.

 The appendices are as follows: